DAOhaus/paper/README.md

 * **Accusation:** The 2000 character reason that they are wanting the member to be force withdrawn

-* **Good Standing Fee:** When specified, the member to withdraw can pay the amount required (to go into Registrar Contract) and the contract is then killed.
+* **Good Standing Fee:** When specified, the member to withdraw can pay the amount required (to go into Registrar Contract) and the contract is then archived.
 If set to false, then member can not pay their way out.

 * **Map of Addresses** => Opinions (500 character limit)